engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

 Hyrum's law states that every public facing behavior of our implementation will be relied upon.
 While this includes error types and return codes, it also covers incidental actions, such as data layouts (e.g. if a seemingly random return value always follows the same pattern) and execution time (e.g. performance upgrades might trigger hitherto undetected race conditions).

-We cannot foresee or control how third party systems depend on our implementation and we question the feasibility of testing all public facing characteristics of our implementation.
+We cannot foresee or control how third party systems depend upon our implementation and we question the feasibility of testing all public facing characteristics of our implementation.
 We are aware that changes might be incompatible with current dependencies and it is up to us to weigh the responsibility we delegate to our consumers.

 ## Naming of tests

 Method oriented tests are named after the method being tested.
-Names of behavior driven tests offer the chance to convey useful information, as the name of a test is the first token visible to us when a test fails.
+Names of behavior driven tests offer the chance to convey useful information, as the name is the first token visible to us on failing tests.

 A good name describes the actions being taken on a system and the expected outcome.
-Test method names are more verbose than production code method names as the use case is different.
+We encourage increased verbosity in test method names compared to production code method names as the use case is different.
 We never write code that calls these, and their names frequently need to be read by humans in reports.
 The extra verbosity is worth it.

 Concise naming combined with clear failure messages enable us to fix our implementation transgressions with poise and grace.
 Test method naming and error messages follow the acronym DAMP (descriptive and meaningful phrases) rather than DRY (don't repeat yourself).